Small weddings are the new black! Am I right!?

 4) Florals (see above)

 The simplest thing you can do to ease the stress and strain of involving your guests and loved ones in your wedding day is to hire out help!
-A wedding venue, although a sizable investment, comes with physical help for set up, serving, and clean up.
-Possibly even staff for cooking and serving, and maybe even rentals.
+A wedding venue, although a sizable investment, can provide more than just a special location for your “I do’s”.

 7) DJ or Live Musicians